ratwolfzero/Weierstrass/README.md

 ![Weierstrass](weierstrass_1.png)

 The Weierstrass function is a classic example of a pathological function — a mathematical object that defies our everyday intuition.
 Despite being continuous at every point, it’s differentiable nowhere.
 That means it has no well-defined slope or tangent, no matter how closely you examine it.
-Its infinitely “rough” structure exhibits intricate wiggles at every scale, making it both fascinating and frustrating
+Its infinitely “rough” structure exhibits intricate wiggles at every scale, making it both fascinating and frustrating.

 ---